nancy-lee89/backend-event-planner-in-spanish/README.md

 - Postman
 - Python

-## list of dependencies (This should be found in the root file should be named requirements.txt)
+## List of dependencies (This should be found in the root file should be named requirements.txt)
 - alembic
 - attrs
 - autopep8